-You are liable for fees incurred in the diagnosis and treatment of your pet, even if your pet is brought to us on your behalf, by an agent, for example by a relative or a friend.
+The registered owner is liable for all fees incurred in the diagnosis and treatment of your pet, even if your pet is brought to us on your behalf, for example by an agent, relative or a friend.

 Items dispensed as part of The Vet Whetstone Pet Health Club, are subject to our Pet Health Club’s Terms and Conditions.

 There may be occasions and with your agreement, we shall recommend referring your pet to an appropriate Centre for more in-depth investigations – in the same way your GP can refer a patient to a hospital consultant.
 For second opinion and specialist cases, a higher consultation fee may be charged to consider the additional time involved in reviewing previous documents and records and making any reports required.

 All fees, diet and medication charges from our boutique pet shop are subject to VAT at the current rate.

 Upon request, we will be happy to provide you with a detailed invoice for every consultation, surgical procedure and other transaction with us.